Readers Question: How Long do Recessions last?

 The Great Depression which started after the wall street crash in 1929, lasted for several years in the US.
 The length of the recession was due to several factors including:

-- Before depression there had been growth in private consumption and debt, which left individuals and firms exposed.
+- Before the depression, there had been growth in private consumption and debt, which left individuals and firms exposed.

 - Global nature of depression.
 Many countries increased tariffs to try and protect domestic industries, but this caused lower global trade.

 - In response to depression, Government’s tried to balance the budget by increasing taxes, but this caused lower spending..

 - Allowing banks to fail, which led to a sharp fall in the money supply and lower aggregate demand.

 - In 1937, there was a recovery in the US, but a tightening of fiscal policy pushed the economy back into recession